-The association between interrogated phenotype and the top 10 candidate diseases within different diagnostic statuses is illustrated in Fig. 3a.
-When diagnostic uncertainty is high (GinicurD greater than 0.9), the interrogated phenotype has similar association scores with all top 10 RDs.
-In this case, our system focuses on information gain, which helps minimize diagnostic uncertainty by asking for the phenotype with the highest differentiation of candidate diseases, no matter whether users answer yes or no. As diagnostic uncertainty decreases (GinicurD less than 0.9 and more than 0.5), the top-ranked diseases start showing diagnostic advantages over others.
-In this stage, the system tends to ask for phenotypes in the order of priority of candidate diseases, with the goal of validating the patient's potential phenotype to accentuate the target disease, which is likely in the first few positions.
-When diagnostic uncertainty is low (GinicurD less than 0.5), at which point the first-ranked disease has a significant diagnostic advantage over others, the system focuses on asking for phenotypes related to the second and more inferior diseases, with the expectation that users will exclude these phenotypes, i.e., excluding crucial phenotypes of non-first diseases (especially the second-ranked disease) will better improve diagnostic purity than verifying phenotypes of the first-ranked disease in this phase.
+The association between the interrogated phenotype and top-5 ranked candidate diseases within different diagnostic statuses is illustrated in Fig. 3a.
+When diagnostic uncertainty is high (GinicurD greater than 0.9), the interrogated phenotype has similar association scores with all top-5 ranked diseases.
+In this case, our strategy focuses on information gain, which helps minimize diagnostic uncertainty by selecting the phenotype with the highest differentiation of candidate diseases.
+As diagnostic uncertainty decreases (GinicurD less than 0.9 and more than 0.5), the top-ranked diseases start showing advantages over others.
+In this stage, our strategy tends to select phenotypes related to diseases in their ranking order to validate the patient's potential phenotype and accentuate the target disease.
+When diagnostic uncertainty is low (GinicurD less than 0.5), the first-ranked disease typically has a significant diagnostic advantage over others.
+In this situation, our strategy focuses on asking for phenotypes related to the second and lower-ranked diseases, with the expectation that users will exclude these phenotypes.
+Excluding crucial phenotypes of non-first diseases (especially the second-ranked disease) may improve diagnostic purity better than verifying phenotypes of the first-ranked disease in this phase.
 Overall, as the diagnostic status changes, our dialogue strategy can adaptively adjust to follow DDX by maximizing the expected Q&A gain.

 Two intention-considered questioning strategies

-When diagnostic uncertainty is low, the expected gain calculated from AIGGI may be overly focused on excluding lower-ranked disease phenotypes.
-To address this, we further analyzed two intention-considered indicators, AIGGI-P and AIGGI-N, which take user intentions into account and serve as complements to AIGGI, as shown in Fig. 3a.
-For AIGGI-P, which is oriented towards verifying phenotypes, as diagnostic uncertainty decreases, this strategy increasingly focuses on the first-ranked disease.
-This strategy is logical as validating the phenotype of the first-ranked disease is more likely to reduce diagnostic uncertainty than focusing on others.
-For AIGGI-N, which is oriented towards denying phenotypes, as diagnostic uncertainty decreases, the disease with the highest association score with the questioned phenotype changes in the order of diagnostic ranking, from 5th to 4th and finally to second, while the association score for the first-ranked disease is low.
-This strategy is reasonable when the user intends to exclude phenotypes.
-AIGGI-P and AIGGI-N provide two different questioning strategies by considering user intentions, which address the shortcomings of the original AIGGI strategy of rigidity and low user participation.
-Combining AIGGI-P and AIGGI-N with AIGGI can provide users with flexible and reliable phenotype questioning strategies.
+The default dialogue strategy of RDmaster, as indicated by AIGGI, is completely agent-dominated and may sometimes seem inflexible.
+To increase the flexibility of Q&A, two intention-considered indicators, AIGGI-P and AIGGI-N, were proposed as supplements to AIGGI.
+These indicators were further analyzed to reveal their effect on our questioning strategy, as shown in Fig. 3a.
+When using AIGGI-P to validate phenotypes, the strategy increasingly prioritizes phenotypes of the first-ranked disease as diagnostic uncertainty decreases.
+This is reasonable because validating phenotypes of the first-ranked disease is more likely to reduce diagnostic uncertainty compared to other diseases.
+Meanwhile, for AIGGI-N, which is designed to exclude phenotypes, as diagnostic uncertainty decreases, the disease with the highest association score with the questioned phenotype changes in the diagnostic ranking, from 5th to 4th and finally to 2nd, while the association score for the first-ranked disease decreases.
+This trend is reasonable when users intend to exclude phenotypes.
+Combining AIGGI-P and AIGGI-N with AIGGI can provide users with comprehensive and logical questioning strategies.

 KB-based prioritization of candidate phenotypes